Zymbit-Docs/docs/content/bootware/archive/bootware-preview/index.md

 ## Reload all utilities

-The Bootware utilities are needed for Bootware to function.
+The Bootware® utilities are needed for Bootware® to function.
 If not included in your newly loaded image, you will need to load the utilities into your partition(s).
-Our example zi file base_preview.zi has the Bootware Utilities pre-loaded.
+Our example zi file base_preview.zi has the Bootware® Utilities pre-loaded.

 ## Recovery